The Best Juicers of 2020

 Breville JE98XL Juice Fountain

-The Breville JE98XL also merited an Editors' Choice award for its exceptional performance.
+The Breville JE98XL had exceptional performance.
 This excellent product crushes it when it comes to extracting juice from hard produce and makes great mixed juice cocktails.
 It also doesn't disappoint at juicing soft produce.

-However, this centrifugal model does struggle a bit when it comes to extracting juice from leafy greens, like kale or wheatgrass, generating a much lower amount of juice than many of the other models in the group.
-Despite this deficiency, the JE98XL is still one of the better products that we have tested in this category and is a great choice for someone who wants to frequently juice hard produce and isn't going to be juicing greenery daily.
+However, this centrifugal model struggles a bit when it comes to extracting juice from leafy greens, like kale or wheatgrass.
+With these veggies it generates a much lower amount of juice than many of the other models in the group.
+Despite this deficiency, the JE98XL is still one of the better products that we have tested and it's a great choice for someone who wants to frequently juice hard produce and isn't going to be juicing greenery daily.

 Read review: Breville JE98XL Juice Fountain